Recommendations

 Izu-misaki is one of Miyakejima’s most scenic spots and is also known as a geo-spot.
 The exposed layers let you trace the island’s 10,000-year volcanic history.

-The upper side of the road has strata that date back more than 2500 years.
+side of the road has strata that date back more than 2500 years.
 Volcanic ash from Niijima, which erupted in 886 CE, can also be discovered in the strata.

 Floating far across the ocean is Niijima, whose mere presence instills fear of its incalculable eruptive force.